 Hertz Fellows work in a wide range of scientific and administrative leadership roles across academic, government, nonprofit and private sectors.
-To further broaden their exposure to diverse career pathways, Hertz Fellows have access to career support programming and regularly scheduled informal online sessions, which provide an opportunity for Hertz Fellows to solicit advice to assist with their transition into post-graduate jobs.
+To further broaden their exposure to diverse career pathways, in-school Hertz Fellows have access to career support programming and regularly scheduled informal online sessions, which provide an opportunity to solicit advice to assist with their transition into post-graduate jobs.

 Encouraging internship opportunities